 I had every intention of keeping a low profile while attending the Paderewski Monument Rededication Ceremony at Cleveland's Cultural Gardens.
 Or course while in Cleveland, I also looked forward to visiting the Polish-American Cultural Center in Cleveland's Slavic Village and St. Stanislaus Church in the same neighborhood.
 I was not at all familiar with Cleveland, so Friday afternoon before going to my hotel, I thought it might be wise to locate the Paderewski bust in advance so I'd be sure not to get lost the following day.
 I found the Cultural Gardens without any trouble, and while I was there, I met Ben Stefanski who was busy getting things ready for Saturday's big event.
 Recognizing that I was a stranger in town and someone with a intense interest in Polonia, Ben, the President of the Polish-American Cultural Center and a prominent Polonia leader, quickly set his

-Polish-American Cultural Center Featured on Channel 3 News
+Polish-American Cultural Center

 Shrine Church of St. Stanislaus in Cleveland, Ohio

 CLICK HERE for a 360 degree view of the church interior

 Note: Requires Quicktime plugin to view.
 Music will play.

 Pray the rosary in Polish with Blessed John Paul ll